-10. Raise the underlift boom to lift the casualty vehicle enough to get the tires off of the ground.
-Make sure that you are not going to damage any under body components of the casualty vehicle.

-- 11. Remove the tie-down straps from the toolbox, and attach the hook end of the tie-down strap to the round tube behind the tire.
-Pull the tie-down strap up and cover the tire and attach the hook on the ratchet end of the tie-down strap to the arm in front of the tire. - 12.
+- 11. Raise the underlift boom to lift the casualty vehicle enough to get the tires off of the ground.
+Make sure that you are not going to damage any under body components of the casualty vehicle. - 12.
+Remove the tie-down straps from the toolbox, and attach the hook end of the tie-down strap to the round tube behind the tire.
+Pull the tie-down strap up and cover the tire and attach the hook on the ratchet end of the tie-down strap to the arm in front of the tire. - 13.
 Take up the slack in the tie-down strap by ratcheting the takeup spool arm.
 Continue until the tires show some compression.

-- 13. Always secure the steering wheel of the casualty vehicle with a steering wheel strap for any front or rear end tow. - 14.
-With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
+14. With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
 All of these movements are hydraulically controlled.

-15. Retract the underlift until the casualty vehicle is as close as possible, for the best weight loading, about three (3) to four (4) feet from the back of the recovery vehicle.
+15. Retract the underlift until the casualty vehicle is as close as possible, for the best weight loading and performance, about three (3) to four (4) feet from the back of the recovery vehicle.
 Leave enough room to maneuver around corners without corner binding or causing contact between the recovery and casualty vehicles.

-Be sure that the fly boom is extended at least four (4) in. from the middle boom section to ensure unobstructed crossbar pivoting.
+Be sure that the fly boom is extended at least six (6) in. from the middle boom section to ensure unobstructed crossbar pivoting.